cedx/cookies.js/docs/usage/iteration.md

 }
 ```

+!!! info
-> The prefix is stripped from the keys returned by the iteration.
+    The prefix is stripped from the keys returned by the iteration.